Monique wrote to me about Name Days in France and how in French you can say something that’s not typically said in English…

 This article was posted on Tuesday, October 11th, 2011 at 1:30 pm and is filed under Countries & Cultures, Customs and Traditions, France, Holidays Around the World, Name Days, Naming Customs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply